plopezmp/package-size-estimation-using-UHF-RFID-signature/README.md

 (Note: The interrogation procedure for each package usually comprises multiple frames.
 For instance, the first package was inventoried in the first 12 frames, with the last tag identified in frame 12.)

 These datasets have been utilized to train Artificial Neural Networks (ANNs) of different architectures.
-For detailed results, please refer to the paper:

-**Title:** A Machine Learning Approach for Package Size Estimation Using UHF RFID Interrogation Signature

-**Authors:** J. Vales-Alonso, P. López-Matencio

-**Journal:** Applied Intelligence (APIN)

-*Note: The paper is accepted and pending its publication.*

 ## Processing code

 - **boxes.ipynb:** The Jupyter notebook used to estimate the box size from RFID interrogation traces using transfer learning.
 The Python code in the notebook computes the *accuracy* and the *confusion matrix* of the escenarios selected.

+**Please, cite as:**

+Vales-Alonso, J., López-Matencio, P. **A machine learning approach for package size estimation using UHF RFID interrogation signature.** Appl Intell (2024). https://doi.org/10.1007/s10489-024-05412-2